-You may know the term ‘male pattern baldness’ but what is that pattern, and how is it different from female hair loss?
+You may know the term ‘male pattern baldness’ but what is that pattern, and what are the differences from female hair loss?

 Male hair loss is often more noticeable because it leads to a bald spot on the crown of the head and can start very early in adult life.